TPT Teradata – Introduction

 Filter Operators

-The TPT scripts allow us to invoke user-written filters (C operator, C++), WHERE clauses, and CASE DML expressions in APPLY statements.
+TPT scripts allow users to call customized filters (written in C or C++), WHERE clauses, and CASE DML expressions within APPLY statements.

 Standalone Operators